nemanjam/nextjs-prisma-boilerplate/docs/cypress.md

 ```

 - **cypress container needs:** @testing-library/cypress, prisma, typescript, all imported files from next app, seed.js, all imports from seed.js (bcryptjs, faker), wait-on
-- be careful with imports from next.js app in Cypress tests, you need to copy them in container for Docker, **and iports of their imports...**
+- be careful with imports from next.js app in Cypress tests, you need to copy them in container for Docker, **and imports of their imports...**

 - fakeUser as fixture, and not import from next.js app, [docs](https://docs.cypress.io/api/commands/fixture), just require json